 The Baby Jogger City Tour 2 is an updated version of the City Tour model which is a lightweight compact travel stroller.
-For 2019 they’ve completely redesigned it and now you can turn it into a travel system with an infant car seat or a pram with a carry cot (sold separately).
+This year they’ve completely redesigned it and now you can turn it into a travel system with an infant car seat or a pram with a carrycot (sold separately).

-The seat can accommodate a child from 3 month and up to 45 lbs.
+The seat can accommodate a child from 3 months and up to 45 lbs.
 The basket is a great size for such a compact stroller and should fit your medium diaper bag.
-It rolls on 5″ and 6″ wheels (standard size for lightweight model) with a front-wheel suspension which helps to smooth out the bumps.
+It rolls on 5″ and 6″ wheels (standard size for lightweight models) with a front-wheel suspension which helps to smooth out the bumps.

 I really like this stroller.
 It’s light, compact, and full of great features.
-This is a big competition for the umbrella models because it weights less that many of them and takes a car seat which many umbrella models don’t.
+This is a big competition for the umbrella models because it weighs less than many of them and takes a car seat which many umbrella models don’t.
 While it’s pretty compact I don’t think it meets the carry-on requirements.
 Check with your airline first.